 Problems starting up the router

-Problem Corrective Action None of the LEDs are on when you Check the connection between the adapter and the router.
-If the error persists, you may have a hardware problem.
-In this case turn on the router. you should contact technical support.
+Problem Corrective Action Check the connection between the adapter and the router.
+If are on when you the error persists, you may have a hardware problem.
+In this turn on the router. case you should contact technical support.